 Kewaunee County 4-H: County Based Awards

-Each year Kewaunee County 4-H honors outstanding members, leaders, and community members.
-A committee selects the award winners from the nomination forms.
+Each year, Kewaunee County 4-H honors outstanding members, leaders, and community members with merit based awards.
+A committee selects award winners from the nomination pool.
 All award winners are honored at our annual Fall 4-H Banquet.
 Anyone can nominate someone for one of the awards listed below.
-If you feel someone should be considered for an award, please fill out the forms below and mail it to: Kewaunee County 4-H, 810 Lincoln St. Kewaunee, WI 54216 or e-mail it to email@example.com
+If you feel someone should be considered for an award, please travel to the link below.
+If you need paper copies of these forms, please contact Mariah at 920-388-7185 or firstname.lastname@example.org.

 New Teen Award: The new teen award nominations are open to 4-H members in grades 7-9.
 This individual should display good leadership skills, sportsmanship, a positive attitude, a willingness to help others, and dedication.
 He/she should serve as a positive role model and mentor to other youth.
 This person should be involved at the club, project, county and maybe even beyond.